haidar1337/ics415/README.md

 # Ray Tracing

-This project is a **minimal** ray tracer written in C++.
+This project is a **minimal** ray tracer written in Python.
 It renders three colored spheres (red, green, and blue) against a white background, outputting the image data in [PPM](http://netpbm.sourceforge.net/doc/ppm.html) format to standard output.

 ## Features